10 WAYS TO REMEMBER YOUR ANCESTORS ON THANKSGIVING

 If you have photos of ancestors that have passed away, you could extend your generational photos even further.
 Just put great-great grandmother’s photo in a frame to be held by her little great-great-granddaughter.

 My great-grandfather was a talented photographer.
-He took his own image in three different positions and merged them to create this photo, making it appear that he was seated at the table with himself.
-1904
+In 1904, he took his own image in three different positions and merged them to create this photo, making it appear that he was seated at the table with himself.

 Tip #10 to Remember Your Ancestors on Thanksgiving: